-RINI will notify parents/guardian(s) or the student (if over the age of 18) in writing when a student has two (2) or more absences in any given month.
+RINI will notify parents/guardian(s) or the student (if over the age of 18) in writing when a student has two (2) or more unexcused absences in any given month.

-A family meeting will be requested for students who are chronically absent.
-The parent/guardian(s), the student, and the RINI Attendance Team will meet to devise a written attendance plan for the student outlining the cause for the behavior and the positive plan for addressing the same.
+A written behavioral referral will be issued by mail upon a student's fifth (5) unexcused absence in a given semester, advising the parent/guardian(s) and student of the need to develop a truancy behavior plan.
+The parent/guardian(s), the student, and RINI will meet to devise a written truancy behavior plan for the student outlining the cause for the behavior and the positive plan for addressing the same

-- For each absence following the RINI Attendance Team will notify the parent/guardian(s) or student (dependent upon the age of the student) - Any student who has ten (10) unexcused absences in any given semester will be considered chronically absent and may be referred to the Rhode Island Family Court.
-Parent/Guardian(s) or the student (if over the age of 18) will receive a copy of the truancy court referral by mail. - After seven consecutive absent days with no contact with guardian(s) or student (if over the age of 18), the RINI Attendance Team will attempt to contact, by phone, all emergency contacts listed on the student's emergency contact form in an attempt to reach the parent/guardian(s) or student (if over the age of 18)
+- For each unexcused absence following the truancy behavioral referral, RINI will notify the parent/guardian(s) or student (dependent upon the age of the student) - Any student who has ten (10) unexcused absences in any given semester will be considered truant and will be referred to the Rhode Island Family Court.
+Parent/Guardian(s) or the student (if over the age of 18) will receive a copy of the truancy court referral by mail. - After seven (7) consecutive absent days with no contact with guardian(s) or student (if over the age of 18), RINI will attempt to contact, by phone, all emergency contacts listed on the student's emergency contact form in an attempt to reach the parent/guardian(s) or student (if over the age of 18)